 Now that the cost of copper and demand for it have risen, some of the miners are back, though nowhere near as many as used to work the pits.
 Technology and competition from abroad have seen to that.
 Driving through Copper Belt towns like Clifton and Globe and Safford, it’s impossible not to notice how many businesses have failed and how many houses have been abandoned.
 The workers who are lucky enough to have jobs tend to be transients in the landscape, staying in motels during the week before heading back to their families in places where it can still feel like home.

 Maybe that’s why I find the Copper Belt strangely liberating.
 In this place where the landscape was already ravaged by massive environmental pollution and despair, long before the current economic crisis, life goes on in spite of the odds.
-My friend and collaborator Mark Hahn is working on this project with me.
-The people he and I meet out there on our trips are survivors, able to salvage hope under the most depressing conditions.
+The people my friend and I meet out there on our trips are survivors, able to salvage hope under the most depressing conditions.
 They inspire me to do the same.

 I stand in the Copper Belt with my camera and feel free.
 Maybe it’s because I find beauty in the wreckage all around me, the burnt-out shells of a happier time.
 Maybe it’s because in becoming one with the landscape, I feel my own burdens slip away, like all the abandoned things in my field of vision.

 I call what I’m doing there, the places I photograph and the people I write about, my Copper Belt project.
-Mark and I will eventually present our work together in a collaborative art installation.
-And I will turn my contribution into a book.
+Eventually, I will turn my contribution into a book.
 For now, though, I’m content to share this work in progress as an experiment in personal and political geography, a way of excavating a reality that would otherwise lie buried in the wreckage.

 It’s hard to take the measure of a place you visit over and over.
 Each trip adds new layers of meaning, slight nuances of change.
 Even when things don’t change at all the light that hits them and the way I see them does.
 Sometimes the way I see things on a repeat visit conflicts with my earlier vision or understanding of a place.
 It makes it difficult to tell a fixed story.
 That’s why I like to write about what it feels like to go back, to learn something new each time.